MBKwon/PullToRefresh/README.markdown

 2. Link against the QuartzCore framework (used for rotating the arrow image).

-3. Create a UITableView that is a subclass of PullRefreshTableView in your ViewController where you want to use Pull-to-refresh.
+3. Create a tableView that is a subclass of PullRefreshTableView in your ViewController where you want to use Pull-to-refresh.

 4. Customize by delegate your own refresh() method.